Nutrient Management

 The CAO Calculator has been updated to reflect the change in animal weight effective October 1, 2020.

-To determine if your agricultural operation is a Concentrated Animal Operation, refer to Penn State University's Agronomy Facts 54.
+To determine if your agricultural operation is a Concentrated Animal Operation, refer to Penn State University’s Agronomy Facts Sheet 54

 The Lancaster County Conservation District can also assist you in determining if your agricultural operation is a CAO.